Track changes in Excel (Table of Contents)

 Explanation of Track changes in Excel

-Track change in excel is the same as the audit log function that is mostly available in the softwares.
-Track changes feature, as the name suggests will let the user know what changes have been made to the file since the Admin has saved the file.
+Track change in excel is the same as the audit log function that is mostly available in the software.
+As the name suggests, Track changes feature will let the user know what changes have been made to the file since the Admin has saved the file.

-This is an important and useful feature that restricts the application of tracking changes, as sometimes we are just concerned about some specific part of the worksheet and we do not want to review the changes that are made in other parts of the worksheet.
+This is an important and useful feature that restricts the application of tracking changes.
+Sometimes we are just concerned about some specific part of the worksheet, and we do not want to review the changes made in other parts of the worksheet.

 This feature can be used once this is selected to be applicable.